Head of RIBA’s new board quits after just two months

 The chair elect of the RIBA’s controversial new board of trustees has quit just two months after being appointed

-It is understood lawyer Nigel Carrington, who in April was named chair of the new nine-strong panel set up to oversee the running of the RIBA, unexpectedly resigned earlier this week.
+Lawyer Nigel Carrington was named chair of the new nine-strong panel set up to oversee the running of the RIBA in April, but unexpectedly resigned from the post earlier this week.

 The institute appointed its first board members following a change in the RIBA’s constitution aimed at ’streamlining its governance structure’.
 According to the institute, the trustees will ‘work closely with RIBA Council’ – the members’ representative body.